NicholasTD07/blog-posts/swift/redux-in-swift-pt-1.md

 ### What composes Redux?

-Four types (of things) composes Redux:
+Five types (of things) composes Redux:

+- *State*, which could be anything
-- Store, which holds the "State"
+- *Store*, which holds a *State*
-- Action, which gets dispatched to change the "State"
+- *Action*, which gets dispatched to change the *State* in a *Store*
-- Subscriber, which listens to changes in the "State"
-- Reducer, which update the "State" according to the current "State" and the dispatched action
+- *Reducer*, which combines the current *State* and the dispatched action and generates a new *State*
+- *Subscriber*, which listens to changes of the *State* in a *Store*

 ### Why go with Redux?

-> All data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand
+> All data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand.

 **More Reading:**